PyBioProx/PyBioProx/paper/main.md

 <a name="10">9.</a> Kubica, M. et al. A Potential New Pathway for Staphylococcus
 aureus Dissemination: The Silent Survival of S. aureus Phagocytosed by Human Monocyte-Derived Macrophages.
 PLoS One 3, e1409 (2008).

-## Conclusion

-In this paper we introduced PyDist: a user friendly open-source image-analysis tool that quantifies the relative spatial localization of fluorescent objectsin 2D and 3D immunofluorescent microscopy datasets.
-We have also suggested a set of new metrics to describe the relative spatial colocalization of these fluorescent objects (PD<sub>mean</sub>, PD<sub>median</sub> & PD<sub>max</sub>).
-These metrics appear to have a strong capacity to accurately describe ground-truth colocalization values (**fig**).
-PD<sub>mean</sub> in particular was highly consistent in its ability to identify known increases in % colocalization.

-The applicability of PyDist analysis to make biological relevant observations was then assessed.
-Using the PD<sub>mean</sub> metric, we were able to identify significant differences in the colocalization of _S. aureus_ with a marker of an intracellular compartment at early and late timepoints.
-These observations were confirmed by blinded manual analyses.
-Traditional pixel- based measures of colocalization such as Manders and Pearsons coefficients were not capable of identifying these differences.
-Collectively these results suggest that PyDist analysis and the perimeter distance (PD) metrics described in this paper can function as a powerful means of analysing the relative spatial colocalization of fluorescent biomakers.